VictorGoic0/Recording-Electron-App/tasks.md

 **PR Completion Criteria:**

-- All error messages are user-friendly
+- All error messages are user-friendly ✅
-- App is polished with smooth UX
+- App is polished with smooth UX ✅
-- Packaged app works on clean machine
+- Packaged app works on clean machine ✅
-- README with clear instructions
+- README with clear instructions ✅
-- Demo video recorded and submitted
+- Demo video recorded and submitted (pending)
-- **FINAL SUBMISSION COMPLETE** ✅
+- **9/11 SUBTASKS COMPLETE** ✅

 ---